cvanaret/Uno/README.md

 ## Solving a problem with Uno

 At the moment, Uno only reads models from [.nl files](https://en.wikipedia.org/wiki/Nl_(format)).
+A couple of CUTEst instances are available in the `/examples` directory.

-To solve an AMPL model, type in the `build` directory: ```./uno_ampl path_to_file/file.nl``` A couple of CUTEst instances are available in the `/examples` directory.
+To solve an AMPL model, type in the `build` directory: ```./uno_ampl path_to_file/file.nl```

-To use Uno from Julia/JuMP, a solution in the short term is to use the package [AmplNLWriter.jl](https://juliahub.com/ui/Packages/General/AmplNLWriter.jl) to dump JuMP models into .nl files.
+To use Uno with Julia/JuMP, a solution in the short term is to use the package [AmplNLWriter.jl](https://juliahub.com/ui/Packages/General/AmplNLWriter.jl) to dump JuMP models into .nl files.

 ### Combination of ingredients